Jock Madden: 2024

 In round 8 of the 2024 NRL season, Madden scored two tries for Brisbane in their 34-10 victory over the Wests Tigers.
 In round 11, Madden kicked the winning field goal for Brisbane in their narrow 13-12 victory over Manly.

 Madden was limited to only ten appearances for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

 2025

-On 25 July, Madden would depart the Broncos at the end of the season and the Tigers announced that Madden would return to the team after signing a two year deal with the team.
+On 25 July, it was announced that Madden would depart Brisbane at the end of the season and return to the Wests Tigers after signing a two-year deal.

+2026

+Madden was Wests Tigers' second highest point-scorer for the season, with 69 points scored.
+He was also 4th in the competition for line-engagements, despite playing in only 14 games.